-Local PC manufacturer Mecer recently launched a new advert meant to celebrate three decades of producing local products.
-Unfortunatley the commercial’s offbeat delivery and bouts of sporadic dancing has not settled well with the public.
+Earlier this year, local PC manufacturer Mecer launched a new advert meant to celebrate three decades of producing local products.
+Unfortunately, the commercial’s offbeat delivery and bouts of sporadic dancing did not settle well with the public.

 That Mecer ad reminded me that I need to replace my Macbook.
 With a Macbook

 The out of breath speaker/dancer/factory manager explains how local manufacturing boosts economic growth and provides jobs, and at one point he shoves dancers wearing international brands like Nike, Kappa and Adidas out of the way.

 Needless to say, Twitter was not impressed.
 Dozens of social media users complained about the ad’s cheap production values, clichés and dated aesthetics and an extensive run time of 2 minutes.
 Watch the full advert below.